httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 5. If no previous ORIGIN frame on the connection has reached this step, initialise the Origin Set as per {{set}}.
 6. For each Origin field `origin_raw` in the frame payload:
    1. Parse `origin_raw` as an ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) and let the result be `parsed_origin`.
 If parsing fails, skip to the next `origin_raw`.
-   2. If the `scheme` of `parsed_origin` is not "https", skip to the next `origin_raw`.
-   3. If the certificate presented by the server is not valid for the `host` of `parsed_origin` (see below), skip to the next `origin_raw`.
-   4. If the `port` of `parsed_origin` does not match the connection's remote port, skip to the next `origin_raw`.
    5. Add `parsed_origin` to the Origin Set.

-The certificate presented by the server is valid for a host if it passes the checks that the client would perform when forming a new TLS connection to the origin.
-This includes verifying that the host matches a `dNSName` value from the certificate `subjectAltName` field (using the wildcard rules defined in {{!RFC2818}}; see also {{!RFC5280}} Section 4.2.1.6).

 # Operational Considerations for Servers {#server-ops}